pfheatwole/thesis/source/paraglider_dynamics.rst

 than the surrounding air.
 For lightweight aircraft, however, such as a parafoil, where the density of the vehicle is much closer to the density of the air, the effect can be significant.

+Notes to self:

+* It's not correct to say that the effect becomes greater as the density of the vehicle decreases.
+Whether it is **significant** depends only on the ratio `m / m_a`.
+If :math:`m \gg m_a` then no worries.

+  However, `m` does depend on the density of the vehicle, and `m_a` does depend on the density of the fluid.
+But `m_a` also depends on the shape of the object and the relative velocity of the fluid.

+  It's not a big deal, but careful how you word it.

 Some references I need to discuss: